Connect Facebook

 The extended warning was given after 22 infants developed a condition known as necrotizing enterocolitis (NEC).
 NEC is a medical condition in which intestinal tissue becomes inflamed and then dies.
 The cause of the condition is unknown, but it is most commonly seen in premature infants.
 Twenty-one of the infants who developed NEC after receiving NEC were born prematurely, but one was not.

 The FDA says they were first alerted to the problem after two reports were filed with their MedWatch Safety Information and Adverse Event Reporting Program.
 They now believe that more study needs to be done to determine if the NEC cases are actually linked to SimplyThick and other thickening agents.
-At this time, however, they feel that parents and health care professionals should be warned about the potential health risks.
+At this time, however, they feel that parents and healthcare professionals should be warned about the potential health risks.

-SimplyThick agrees with the FDA at this time; they are encouraging parents and caregivers to follow the FDA recommendations that “anyone involved in the care of a baby be aware of the potential risk before deciding whether to feed SimplyThick to infants of any age.”
+SimplyThick agrees with the FDA at this time; they are encouraging parents and caregivers to follow the FDA recommendations that “anyone involved in the care of a baby is aware of the potential risk before deciding whether to feed SimplyThick to infants of any age.”

 CEO of SimplyThick, John Holahan, gave an official statement: